Can you Improve Your Mental Health with Diet?

 Foods to eat to promote good mental health

 If you’re looking for a specific eating pattern to aid with mental health management, the Mediterranean diet is a great place to start.
 It’s one of the healthiest dietary patterns in the world.
-It’s high in vegetables, fruit, whole grains, legumes, nuts and seeds, olive oil, and seafood.
+It’s high in fiber thanks to in vegetables, fruit, whole grains, legumes, nuts and seeds, olive oil, and seafood.
 Eat dairy and poultry in moderation, and limit red meat and processed food consumption.

 Remember, the sum of all the nutrients is so much more potent than focusing on a single nutrient.
 Consistent, overall dietary patterns will lead to better health outcomes, which may include better mental health benefits for some.

 Here are some foods to load your plate with to promote both physical and mental health:

 - Leafy greens: kale, spinach, lettuce, arugula, collard greens, chard